rosechou/ultimate/trunk/source/WebsiteStatic/README.md

 **Ultimate** framework website.

 # Configuration
 Configuration is set via [config.js](config/config.js).
-The configuration consists of 2 sections:
+The configuration consists of the sections:

 **1. Backend:**
 ```